cinsbox/PFF-530-Wicked-Problem-Group-2/README.md

 * Action Plan
 * Closing

 #### The presentation is recorded and uploaded to YouTube.
 Time links are included to make viewing easier.
-[Link to the recording is here.](https://youtu.be/QvB8B-CHNyE)
+The link to the recording is [here.](https://youtu.be/QvB8B-CHNyE)

 ### References
 * Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.